alastairrmcneill/Sudoku-Solver/README.md

 pygame

 ## How to use
-When you run the code in python you'll be met by a partially solved board.
+Run the Sudoku_solver.py file.
+When you run the code in Python you'll be met by a partially solved board.
 Press the spacebar to start the solver.
 In the future I'm going to incorporate this into a sudoku where you can fully play the game, create boards and check solutions